 The Hub SHALL notify subscribed apps of workflow-related events to which the app is subscribed.
 The notification is a JSON object communicated over the webhook or websocket channel.

-webhook vs websocket

-A subscriber specifies the preferred hub.channel.type of either webhook or websocket during creation of its subscription.
-Subscribers SHOULD use WebSockets when they are unable to host an accessible callback url.

 Event Notification Request

 The HTTP request notification interaction to the subscriber SHALL include a description of the subscribed event that just occurred, an ISO 8601-2 formatted timestamp in UTC and an event identifier that is universally unique for the Hub.
 The timestamp SHOULD be used by subscribers to establish message affinity (message ordering) through the use of a message queue.
 The event identifier MAY be used to differentiate retried messages from user actions.